-This is the very beginning of Luke’s gospel account of Jesus.
-Notice that others had already written gospels.
+This is the very beginning of Luke’s Gospel account of Jesus.
+Notice that others had already written Gospels.
 But Luke still takes the time to investigate everything carefully.
 Why?
 Why not simply believe?
-Why not believe the gospel accounts just because they’re gospel accounts?
+Why not believe the Gospel accounts just because they’re Gospel accounts?
 Why not tell his friend to believe what he was taught because that’s what he was taught?
-No, Luke takes the time to be certain of the truth that he believes and that he presents to others.
-He’s actually so bold as to examine the gospel accounts and verify whether they are indeed trustworthy.
+No, Luke takes the time to be certain of the truth he believes and that he presents to others.
+He’s actually so bold as to examine the Gospel accounts and verify whether they are indeed trustworthy.
 Is this a good thing?
 Absolutely.

 That very night the believers sent Paul and Silas to Berea.
 When they arrived there, they went to the Jewish synagogue.
 The people of Berea were more open-minded than those in Thessalonica, and they listened eagerly to Paul’s message.
 They searched the Scriptures day after day to see if Paul and Silas were teaching the truth.

 “Aha!” someone might be thinking, “See, they searched the Scriptures.”
 But let’s think about this.
 Who were these people?
 They were Jews.
 So what Scriptures would they have been searching?
 The Hebrew Scriptures, the Old Testament.
 As Jews, they already accepted the Old Testament as God’s Word.
 But what was Paul presenting to them?
-The New Testament Gospel of Jesus Christ.
-And did he insist that they believe this Gospel based on what the New Testament Gospel said?
+The New Testament gospel of Jesus Christ.
+And did he insist they believe this gospel based on what the New Testament witness said?
 No, that would be circular reasoning.
 It would be irrational.
 He allowed them to examine his message using the truth they already had.

 We need to remember the instructions we receive in 1 Peter 3:15-16: